 What is ‘summerof2015’ all about?

 Truth be told, I haven’t traveled as much as you would expect someone who loves traveling to.
-I’ve been to twelve to fifteen countries so far.
+I’ve been to twenty two countries so far.
 I have covered parts of Europe, the Middle East, South and South East Asia, Australia and almost the whole of India.
 But that doesn’t stop me from being passionate about travel writing and helping others travel.
 What I plan to do is take one city a time and try my best to give you all the possible information from head to toe about that city – from the best month to travel to ticket fares, accommodation choices, accommodation fares, places to see, restaurants to eat, food to try, etc. This would include both the cities that I have traveled to and those which I did not get a chance to travel but would definitely love to in the near future!

 That’s me at the Arthur’s seat, Edinburgh